Best Cheap Electronic Drum Set For Beginners

 Some electronic drum sets come with a kick drum pedal that is triggered by a button on the bottom of the pedal.
 While some act more like a conventional kick drum pedal with a bass drum pad tower trigger that is struck with a beater.

-There are some pros and cons to each variation like the conventional kind (kick tower) is closer to the feel of acoustic drums but can produce a louder sound than the kick button type, so be sure to consider this when making your selection.
-Also note the more traditional bass drum pad tower is compatible with a double bass drum pedal.
+There are some pros and cons to each variation.
+The conventional kind (kick tower) is closer to the feel of acoustic drums but can produce a louder sound than the kick button type, so be sure to consider this when making your selection.
+Also, note the more traditional bass drum pad tower is compatible with a double bass drum pedal.

 Beginner Electronic Drum Set Selection Methodology